 Our overall investment strategy seeks to maintain a diversified and largely investment grade fixed income portfolio that is capital efficient, achieves risk-adjusted returns that support competitive pricing for our products, generates profitable growth of our business and maintains adequate liquidity to support our obligations.
 We utilize repurchase and reverse repurchase transactions as a part of our overall portfolio management program to assist with collateral requirements associated with our hedging program and other liquidity needs of our insurance subsidiaries.
 The investments within our investment portfolio are primarily managed by PPM, JFI's wholly-owned registered investment advisor.
 Our investment strategy benefits from PPM's ability to originate investments directly, as well as participate in transactions originated by banks, investment banks, commercial finance companies and other intermediaries.
 Certain investments held in funds withheld accounts for reinsurance transactions are managed by Apollo Insurance Solutions Group LP ("Apollo"), an Athene affiliate.
-See Statutory Financial Statements - Note 7 - Reinsurance of Notes to Statutory Financial Statements for further details.
+See Statutory Financial Statements for further details.
 We may also use other third-party investment managers for certain niche asset classes.